 Balancing Work and Play

-One of the hardest concepts for a recent grad to grasp is the balance between being professional and still having a social life.
-During college it was easy, often times you could choose to only have classes in the afternoon and not have class on Fridays.
+One of the most complex concepts for a recent grad to grasp is the balance between being professional and still having a social life.
+During college, it was easy.
+Often, you could choose to only have classes in the afternoon and not have class on Fridays.
 Impromptu road trips weren’t a problem.
 Unfortunately, that is not the case when you have a career.
-A lot of positions will have you working 8 to 5 Monday through Friday and you’ll be lucky to get two weeks of paid vacation.
+Many positions will have you working 8 to 5 Monday through Friday, and you’ll be lucky to get two weeks of paid vacation.
 This reality can be depressing, but all it means is that you’ll have to manage your free time more effectively.
 Fill it with contact with family and old friends.
 Engage in the community around you, join adult sports leagues, book clubs, or an art class.
-This will help keep a healthy balance between work and having a social life.
+This will help keep a healthy balance between work and social life.

-Becoming an adult is a scary, fun, anxious, and rewarding process.
+Becoming an adult is scary, fun, anxious, and rewarding.
 Nothing is going to happen exactly as you expect it to.
 Sometimes you’ll fail and deal with rejection, but the key is to stay as positive as possible and learn from your mistakes.
-Talk to your parents and mentors, chances are, they have experienced problems similar to what you’re going through.
+Talk to your parents and mentors; they have experienced problems similar to what you’re going through.
 Most of all, be happy!
 College was fun, but being an adult has plenty of rewards too!